smarson20/osticket-prereqs/README.md

 <p>
-Follow the default installation for both executables.
+Follow the default prompts for both executables.
 </p>

 </br>